October 28, 2025

 • Choose the option to receive ballots by email.

 You should fill out an FPCA every election year to ensure you remain on your state’s overseas voter rolls and to ensure your local election office has your up-to-date contact information.
-When you register as an abroad voter, your ballot is afforded special protections and is handled differently from an in-state absentee ballot.
+When you register as an abroad voter, your ballot is afforded special protections.

 If you have any questions while filling out your request form: